dragon1672/go-keep-export-to-text/README.md

 #### Text Formatting

-Note the format of the text file is an unstable thing to rely on, I would recommend forking this repo to make formatting modifications so you are working with the structured JSON data.
+Note the format of the text file is an unstable thing to rely on, I would recommend forking this repo to make formatting modifications, so you are working with the structured JSON data.

 - The filename will reflect the same name as the takeout export filename
 - File Contents will include